dalehassinger/Blog/aria-automation-messages-updates/index.md

 ---

-###### Day 2 Automation Process with a Orchestrator Workflow and Send Message
+###### Orchestrator Workflow Day 2 Automation and Send Message

 **Steps:**

-1. Initiate the creation of an Orchestrator Workflow. | Refer to "Screen Shot 07".
+1. Initiate the creation of an Orchestrator Workflow.
+Creating a new Workflow is the same for Day 2 Automation Processes as when a Workflow was created for building a New VM. | Refer to <a href="#screen-shot-07">Screen Shot 7</a>.
-2. Within the Design section of Aria Automation, create a template.
-For the purpose of this tutorial, we will construct a straightforward Rocky Linux VM. | Refer to "Screen Shot 01".
-2. Ensure that all properties you wish to include in your notification are incorporated into the template's YAML code.
-These property values will be transmitted to both ABX Actions and Orchestrator Workflows. | Refer to "Screen Shot 02".
-   - You have the flexibility to include any property in your messages, provided it is specified in the template's YAML code.
+   - Incorporate an input property into the Orchestrator Workflow for every question needed to complete the Day 2 Automation. | See <a href="#screen-shot-15">Screen Shot 15</a>.
+   - Inject the necessary code into the Orchestrator Workflow. | See <a href="#screen-shot-16">Screen Shot 16</a>.
+2. Run the Workflow and confirm that the code successfully ran and created the message .
+3. Check your preferred messaging system to ensure the notification was received.
+The Messages with look the same as when you created a New VM.
+YOU define what information is shown.
+   - Example of a Google Spaces Message | Refer to <a href="#screen-shot-12">Screen Shot 12</a>.
+   - Example of a Microsoft Teams Message | See <a href="#screen-shot-13">Screen Shot 13</a>.
+4. If all steps were executed successfully, it's time for a high five!
+5. Example of a Day 2 Automation Microsoft Teams Message | See <a href="#screen-shot-17">Screen Shot 17</a>.

 ---